UVADS/DS-4002/README.md

 # Materials see (Canvas)[https://canvas.its.virginia.edu/courses/72836]

 # Polices and Logistics
-tbd: this comes from my school, we are workin on a  new plan to build continuity across our curriculum, stay tuned. n.b. the JEDI parts are above the fold
+tbd: this comes from my school, we are workin on a  new plan to build continuity across our curriculum, stay tuned. n.b. the JEDI parts are above the fold, all the rest at the end